anordal/shellharden/how_to_do_things_safely_in_bash.md

 * Logical operators: The usual suspects `&&` and `||` work just fine – outside commands – and can be grouped with group commands: `if { true || false; } && true; then echo 1; else echo 0; fi`.
 * Checking if a variable exists (`[[ -v varname ]]`): Yes, this is possibly a killer argument, but consider the programming style of always setting variables, so you don't need to check if they exist.

-Shellharden will not stop you from using quotes in syntactical contexts where it does not matter, but that would deviate from common practice.

 ### How to check if a variable exists

 A correct way to do this is not a feature of idiomatic POSIX/Bash scripting.
 Consider avoiding the problem when possible by always setting variables, so you don't need to check if they exist.